x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/run-a-message-trace-and-view-results.md

 # Run a message trace in the classic EAC

 > [!NOTE]
 > Message trace is available in the Microsoft 365 security center and in the modern Exchange admin center.
-For more information, see [Message trace in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/message-trace-scc).
+For more information, see [Message trace in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/message-trace-scc) and [Message trace in the modern Exchange admin center](message-trace-modern-eac.md).

 As an administrator, you can find out what happened to an email message by running a message trace in the Exchange admin center (EAC).
 After running the message trace, you can view the results in a list, and then view the details about a specific message.
 Message trace data is available for the past 90 days.
 If a message is more than 7 days old, you can only view the results in a downloadable .CSV file.